SpikeInterface/spikeextractors/README.md

     @staticmethod
     def writeOutput(self, output_extractor, save_path):

+        '''
-        #This function is not abstract so it is optional if you want to override it.
-It allows other OutputExtractors
-        to use your new OutputExtractor to convert their processed data into your file format.
+        This function is not abstract so it is optional if you want to override it.
+It allows other OutputExtractors to use your new OutputExtractor to convert their output data into your output file format.
+        '''
 ```

 As you can see, our extractor base classes were designed to make implementing a new subclass as straightforward and flexible as possible while still enforcing standardized data retrieval functions.